zedlopez/ifm/Writing with Inform.md

 ^^{quotations, displaying in boxes} ^^{boxed quotations} ^^{Inform 6 equivalent: |box}

 A feature of Inform now best avoided is that, in a limited way and only on a narrow set of platforms now rarely used, it can display a message in a sort of floating window over the main text.
-This is called a "boxed quotation" for historical reasons, and Inform allows one to be produced.
+This is called a _boxed quotation_ for historical reasons, and Inform allows one to be produced.
 But time has moved on from the simple terminal emulators which enabled crude text effects like this, and now boxed quotations will either be missing altogether or will look ugly on almost any modern platform.

 Text is normally printed in between the typed commands of the player, rolling upwards from the bottom of the screen, as if a dialogue is being typed by an old-fashioned teletype.
 But it can also be displayed in a bolder way, floating above the main text, and this is sometimes used to display quotations.

 > phrase: {ph_boxed} display the boxed quotation (text)
 >
 > This phrase displays the given text on screen in an overlaid box.
 For reasons to do with the way such quotations are plotted onto the screen, their text is treated literally: no substitutions in square brackets are obeyed, and no non-Latin characters can be used in it.
-The quotation will only ever appear once, regardless of the number of times the "display the boxed quotation ..." phrase is reached.
+The quotation will only ever appear once, regardless of the number of times the `display the boxed quotation ...` phrase is reached.
 Rather than being shown immediately – and thus, probably, scrolling away before it can be seen – the display is held back until the next command prompt is shown to the player.
 Example:
 >
 >	  After looking in the Wabe, display the boxed quotation
 >         "And 'the wabe' is the grass-plot round
 >         a sun-dial, I suppose? said Alice,
 >         surprised at her own ingenuity.
 >         Of course it is.
 It's called 'wabe,'
 >         you know, because it goes a long way
 >         before it, and a long way behind it —
->		— ^{@Lewis Carroll}".
+>         — Lewis Carroll".

 This was the original example used in *Trinity*, by ^{@Brian Moriarty}, which invented the idea.
 A player exploring Kensington Gardens comes upon a location enigmatically called The Wabe; and by way of explanation, this quotation pops up.
 Charming in the 1980s, the feature should probably not have been revived.

+^^{@Lewis Carroll}

 ## Making new substitutions